openstack/neutron/doc/source/stadium/sub_projects.rst

 scaled well, so some Neutron related projects are encouraged to form a new OpenStack project team.
 The following list of guidelines are not hard rules.
 There may be exceptions.
 Instead, they serve as criteria that may influence the decision one way or the other.
+Sub-projects will be reviewed regularly to see how they meet these criteria.

 These criteria are designed around how easy it would be for members of the loosely defined "Neutron team" to jump in and help fix or even take over a given